Experimental and numerical investigation of the capillary front and side walls during laser beam welding

 which involves the use of experimental methods that not always provide enough relevant process information.
 In this

+regard numerical simulations can help to fill this gap with the use of multiphysical models.
 In this paper we present both recent achievements as well as current ongoing work lines of a multiphysical model

 designed to accomplish the simulation of laser assisted manufacturing processes.
 The general design of the model allows